Skip to main content

 The most basic difference between a bachelor’s degree and an associate degree is the time it takes to complete the programs.
 Associate degrees are typically 2-year programs, while bachelor’s degree programs are typically 4 years and delve more deeply into the area of study.

-“A bachelor’s degree can provide a greater depth of knowledge in a field, alongside general education courses that teach students transferable skills,” said SNHU military career advisor Grace Dugan.
+However, many employers prefer a bachelor's degree to an associate.
+“A bachelor’s degree can provide a greater depth of knowledge in a field, alongside general education courses that teach students transferable skills,” said Grace Dugan, a military career advisor at Southern New Hampshire University (SNHU) with over a decade of experience working in student services.
 “Certain careers and employers place an emphasis on a bachelor’s degree rather than an associate because it can offer greater long-term flexibility for students and show that they have the ability to learn new skills over time.”

 Is It Good to Get an Associate Degree Before a Bachelor's?

-An associate degree is a great opportunity for students who are still exploring what they want to study, or for students who have a game plan but want to ease into their higher education.
+An associate degree offers an opportunity to get started while you're still choosing your major, or if you have a game plan but want to ease into your higher education.

 Whether you decide to get your Associate of Science degree or an Associate of Arts degree, an associate degree is a cost-effective way to begin your education